 For data citations to be picked up by Event Data, these citations must be included in reference lists deposited with Crossref, and must be in a structured format.
 A reference that the publisher formats using the “unstructured reference” type will not lead to an event.

-If you run a website or service that generates a large number of events, please get in touch about delivering them to us directly.
+If you run a website or service that generates a large number of events, please get in touch via our community forum.
 Similarly, if you run a source that we already cover, we would welcome a discussion about the most efficient way to transfer data.

 There is something missing from Crossref Event Data, what can I do?

 If you see events online that you think should have been included in Event Data, first check our status page to see whether there are any current issues.
-If not, create a ticket on our Gitlab pages.
-You can also create a ticket to let us know if you see items missing from our artifacts.
+If not, please start a discussion on our community forum.

 Can I contribute to the code base?